RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 Restarting the service, lenticularis-mux, is needed after setting configurations.
 Run `systemctl restart lenticularis-mux`.

-Syntax of json can be checked by tools such as "jq" -- command-line JSON processor.
+Check the syntax of json before loading the configuration.
+It can be checked by tools such as "jq".  "jq" is a command-line JSON processor.

 ```
 lens3$ cat mux-conf.json | jq